• Skip to main content

 While Colorado is known for its big game of elk, moose, and bear, it is also home to 100s of bird species that either make their home here or migrate to warmer weather.
 The plains create the ideal environment for bird watching.

-There are several significant migrations that happen every year, for which some of the communities of the Eastern Plains host festivals in honor of these events.
+Several significant migrations happen every year, which some of the communities of the Eastern Plains host festivals in honor of these events.

 Snow Goose Migration

-Every winter, along the snow goose trail near the town of Lamar a swirl of snow geese, descend upon the High Plains of Colorado.
+Every winter, along the snow goose trail near the town of Lamar, a swirl of snow geese descends upon the High Plains of Colorado.
 This annual migration lasts up to two weeks and can be witnessed within state wildlife areas, local reservoirs, and area farms.

 Beginning on the Great High Plains, a typical northern migration can see 200,000+ snow geese returning from their wintering homes in the south.
 As they make their way north, the snow geese stop at local reservoirs and grasslands to feed.
 In celebration of this migration, the town of Lamar hosts the annual High Plains Snow Goose Festival in early February.